 The City of Sydney works within an environment of other levels of government that have overlapping or complimentary responsibilities.
 We consult each other in our strategy and project development and implementation.
 State government agencies also consult communities in our local area.
-In these circumstances, it is important that the community is clear about who is responsible for making the decisions.
+In these circumstances, it is important that people are clear about who and which level of government - local, state or federal - is responsible for making the decisions.

-We have Principles of Cooperation with the Metropolitan Local Aboriginal Land Council respecting their status under the Land Rights Act.
+We have Principles of Cooperation with the Metropolitan Local Aboriginal Land Council respecting their status under the Land Rights Act 1983.

-We have memorandums of understanding with the University of Technology Sydney and Sydney University.
-We engage with other educational institutions including the tertiary sector, schools and early learning centres which are important nodes of community connect in our local area.
+We engage with educational institutions including the tertiary sector, schools and early learning centres which are important nodes of community connect in our local area.
+One example is our memorandums of understanding with the University of Technology Sydney and Sydney University.

-Increasingly we are working with health providers to understand community needs, to respond to urgent situations such as the pandemic and to plan for the needs of future communities.
+Increasingly we are working with health providers to understand community needs, to respond to urgent situations - such as the pandemic - and to plan for the needs of future communities.

-We work collaboratively with state government agencies, and local services in developing shared approaches to support social housing community members across the city and to ensure that social housing residents voices and needs are realised in urban renewal projects.
+We work collaboratively with state government agencies, and local services in developing shared approaches to support social housing community members across the city and to ensure that these residents voices and needs are heard, and their needs realised in urban renewal projects.

-The City of Sydney works with surrounding and Metropolitan Councils on issues that cross our local government areas, on the Resilient Sydney strategy and program and on economic or cultural development.
+The City of Sydney works with surrounding and metropolitan councils on issues that cross our local government areas, on the resilient Sydney strategy and program and on economic or cultural development.